-Rod Barton is a Member Eastern Metropolitan Region in the Legislative Council.
+Member Eastern Metropolitan Region in the Legislative Council

-Rod was elected in November 2018 and is the founder of the Transport Matters Party along with his colleague Andre Baruch.
-After being involved in the taxi, limousine and hire car industry for more than 25 years, Rod saw a need for change.
+I was elected in November 2018 and am the founder of the Transport Matters Party.
+After being involved in the taxi, limousine and hire car industry for more than 30 years, I saw a need for change.

 Rod’s achievements in Parliament include but are not limited to: